danielsaidi/nextra/README.md

 From version 3.0, I have decided to not extract any documentation for NExtra.
-I believe that it is easier to grab the source code and check it out, than it is to plow through page after page within a generated HTML structure.
+I believe that it is easier to grab the source code and check it out, or even browse through the code on GitHub, than it is to plow through page after page within a generated HTML structure.

 Let me know if you think that I am wrong.
 Extracting documentation is a piece of cake, so if you need it, it is easily done.